MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 > If you are not a 'Manager' role on an app, you cannot add collaborators to that app.

 ## Transferring an app

-You can only transfer apps from user to organization accounts.

-The transfer an app:
+When you transfer an app into an organization, all app data will be transferred over.
+The admins of the new organization will also gain access to the app that was transferred in.

+To transfer an app from your personal account to an organization or from one organization to another:
 1. Select an app from the dashboard
 2. In the left side navigation, select **Settings**
 3. In the top right corner, select the menu (three dots)
 4. Select **Transfer app to organization**
+5. Select the organization you wish to transfer the app into

 > [!NOTE]
-> Only the app creator can transfer an app into an organization they are an admin of.
+> * You can only transfer an app in and out of organizations you are an admin of.
+> * After transferring an app into an organization, you cannot transfer it back to your personal account.

 ## Next steps